 Read Full Biography

-Catherine Amirfar is Co-Chair of the firm’s Public International Law Group.
+Catherine Amirfar is Co-Chair of Debevoise’s International Dispute Resolution Group and the Public International Law Group, and a member of the firm’s Management Committee.
 Her practice focuses on public international law, international commercial and treaty arbitration and international and complex commercial litigation.
-She is a member of the firm’s Management Committee.

 With over twenty years of litigation experience, Ms. Amirfar is ranked among the top international legal practitioners in the world by Chambers Global (2021).
 Her practice focuses on international commercial and treaty arbitration, international litigation and public international law.
 She regularly appears in U.S. courts and before international courts and arbitration tribunals, including the International Court of Justice (ICJ).
 Her practice includes the representation of states, international organizations, nongovernmental organizations, and multinational companies.

 Ms. Amirfar currently serves as President of the American Society of International Law (ASIL), for which she has co-hosted a podcast called “International Law Behind the Headlines,” She also serves as a Member of the U.S. Department of State’s Advisory Committee on International Law, the Council on Foreign Relations, the Advisory Committees of the American Law Institute for the Restatement (Fourth) of Foreign Relations Law of the United States and for the Restatement of the U.S. Law of International Commercial Arbitration.
 Ms. Amirfar is a member of the Governing Board of the International Council for Commercial Arbitration (ICCA), the leading global organization of international arbitrators and arbitration practitioners, and serves as Co-Chair of the ICCA-ASIL Task Force on Damages in International Arbitration.
 She is also a member of the Court of Arbitration of the Singapore International Arbitration Centre and the International Centre for Dispute Resolution of the American Arbitration Association.